DorcasLanyero/2N/wiki/Game Specification.md

 ### Items and Powerups
 The board consists of tiles containing a numerical value.
 Each tile starts with a value of 2 when spawned, and when tiles are combined the stationary tile's value becomes the sum of its former value and the value of the tile it combined with.

+In certain situations, tiles can be summed multiple times in a row.
+When

 ### Progression and Challenge

 ### Losing